USS Bering Strait: Operations in the Mariana Islands

 Bering Strait and her convoy arrived on 28 December 1944 at Garapan Harbor on Saipan.
 Shifting on 29 December 1944 to Tanapag Harbor, Saipan, she received VH-3 on board that day.

 On 1 January 1945, however, Bering Strait transferred her aviation maintenance unit to VH-3 for temporary duty and sent her aviation officer, aviation storekeepers, all aviation spare parts, and three of her boats to the naval air base at Tanapag, so that the organization could be maintained intact ashore.
 That day, she reported to Commander, Marianas Patrol and Escort Force, for temporary operational control for radar picket and air-sea rescue duty.
 She departed Tanapag Harbor on 5 January 1945 to take up her new task.

 From 6 to 15 January 1945, Bering Strait operated 10 nmi west of Sarigan and Guguan Islands, on radar picket station to warn Saipan of approaching Japanese planes.
 Returning to Saipan for logistics on 16 January 1945, she embarked a fighter-director officer from a United States Marine Corps aircraft group on 18 January 1945, and departed later that day to assume radar picket duties as fighter-director ship in Operation Michigan to intercept Japanese planes operating between Iwo Jima and Truk.

 Returning to Saipan on 28 January 1945 for logistics and to disembark the U.S. Marine Corps fighter-direction officer, Bering Strait commenced a six days of voyage repairs.
 On 4 February 1945, she sailed to relieve the destroyer USS Fanning on air-sea rescue lifeguard station.

 At 23:00 hours on 10 February 1945, Bering Strait made contact with a homeward-bound Boeing B-29 Superfortress, first by radar and then visually.
 The ship switched on her lights and stood by for a landing, illuminating the sea and then indicating the wind direction with searchlights.
-The B-29, named Deacons Delight, accomplished "an almost perfect ditching," and Bering Strait's motor whaleboat took the entire 12-man crew on board and brought them to the ship.
+The B-29, named Deacon's Delight, accomplished "an almost perfect ditching," and Bering Strait's motor whaleboat took the entire 12-man crew on board and brought them to the ship.
 Then, after collecting floating debris and gear, and riddling the Superfortress with gunfire in a vain effort to sink it, Bering Strait rammed and sank the hardy bomber.